She had been freed from Elizabeth and Adbelle’s interrigation when the librarian kicked them out.

 “Can you hear me?”
 His voice generated some static from a radio.
 “I’m a hero your Princess had contracted with.”

 “H-hero, it’s an honor-.”

 “Spare me the flattery.
 Here’s my plan.
-Since those players are going to keep up this assault, I will target those Altars to stop them from resurrecting.
+Since those players are going to keep up this assault, I will destroy these tanks then target those Altars to stop them from resurrecting.
 In the meantime, I will have Chaos provide some backup from afar while you guys protect the border.
 Can you do it?”

 A simple ‘Can you do it?’.
 The commander was swelled of determination and courage as he interpreted it as a hero putting his faith in him.

 Suddenly his voice rose in a fiery roar to inspire his soldiers, to give them motivation that a hero, someone with the strength to defeat the Demon Lord, asked them for help.
 It would dishonorable to let this fortress fall if they didn’t defend this place with their lives.